 Fever, chills, myalgia, headaches,...

-Acute interstitial pneumonitis (AIP), also known as Hamman-Rich syndrome is a rapidly progressive non-infectious interstitial lung disease of unknown aetiology.
+Acute interstitial pneumonitis (AIP), also known as Hamman-Rich syndrome is a rapidly progressive non-infectious interstitial lung disease of unknown etiology.
 It is considered the only acute process among the idiopathic interstitial pneumonias.

 Acute respiratory distress syndrome (ARDS) is a form of acute lung injury (ALI) and occurs as a result of a severe pulmonary injury that causes alveolar damage heterogeneously throughout the lung.
 It can either result from a direct pulmonary source or as a response to systemic injury.